Explore the Best of the Great Lakes!

 All sailors welcome – beginners to ol’ salts!
 We’ll harbor hop in Grand Traverse and Little Traverse Bays with expected visits to Suttons Bay, Northport, Charlevoix, Omena Bay, Elk Rapid or Old Mission Harbor, Bower’s Harbor and Marion Island.
 There will be presentations, wine tasting, nature hikes and the “Twisted Sheet Regatta” along the way.

-This is the event that started it all and is sure to be a hit again in 2014.
+This is the event that started it all and is sure to be a hit again!

 - Day 1 - Suttons Bay – quaint town with art galleries, great restaurants and beaches.
 Anchoring outside the marina is an option.